Past events

 On Wednesday 3rd November 2021, EBS organised the book launch of Dr Paul Fuller An Introduction to Engaged Buddhism in person at New College (University of Edinburgh) and online via the Zoom platform.

-The launch featured responses from Dr Naomi Appleton (University of Edinburgh), Pr Richard King (Emeritus, University of Kent) and Pr David Webster (SOAS), as well as reflections from the author himself.
+The launch featured responses from Dr Naomi Appleton (University of Edinburgh), Prof Richard King (Emeritus, University of Kent) and Pr David Webster (SOAS), as well as reflections from the author himself.

 Image